What Is A Value Proposition? – Examples & Templates

 It focuses on the benefit rather than the ingredients.
 Take as a painkiller which bills itself as a drug which helps you get rid of a headache in less than a minute rather than telling you what all chemicals it is made up of.

-Crafted Considering The Needs And Wants Of The Target Market
+Crafted Considering The The Target Market

 It is crafted based on what the customer desires and expects from the offering.
 It showcases the offering in the exact way as the customer it wants to be.